Barcelona’s Live Music Scene

 4. Palau de la Musica Catalana

 Sometimes it’s easy to forget that Domenech i Montaner’s stunning Modernista masterpiece is also a functioning music hall, where regular orchestral, operatic and other musical performances take place.
-They also host regular festivals and Spanish guitar concerts.
+They also host regular festivals and Spanish guitar concerts, such as this tribute to Paco de Lucia by three guitar maestros.

 C/Sant Pere Mes Alt